-- amazon Amazon Web Services (AWS)

 - 🔿 Google Cloud

 - Microsoft Azure

 - ORACLE Oracle Cloud

-- 🍊 Open Telekom Cloud (OTC)
+- Open Telekom Cloud (OTC)

-Note: For unsupported cloud service providers, please contact us at nodus@adaptivecomputing.com to inquire about adding the provider into the ODDC.
+Note: For unsupported cloud service providers, please contact us at oddcsupport@adaptivecomputing.com to inquire about adding the provider into the ODDC.

-The ODDC requires Programmatic access to deploy nodes and cluster networks on your cloud provider's resources.
+The ODDC requires programmatic access to deploy nodes and cluster networks on your cloud provider's resources.
 The steps below will help you obtain the proper cloud credentials.

-Refer to the providers' support pages for detailed information.
-Note: If you need a private IP address created within a provider or you cannot get provider credentials / correct admin level credentials, please contact us at nodus@adaptivecomputing.com.
+Important!
+The following sections are intended to be used for reference only -- refer to the providers' support pages for detailed information.
+If you need a private IP address created within a provider or you cannot get provider credentials / correct admin level credentials, please contact us at oddcsupport@adaptivecomputing.com.

-On-Demand Data Center Overview
+HPC Cloud On-Demand Data Center Overview